FOREX-Euro steady ahead of EU finance ministers' meeting

 By Lisa Twaronite

-TOKYO, Nov 12 The euro held above a two-month low in Asian trading on Monday after Greece's ruling coalition secured enough votes in parliament on Sunday to approve the 2013 budget law, but its potential for gains was thought to be limited by the impending meeting of euro zone finance ministers later in the session.
+TOKYO, Nov 12 The euro held above a two-month low in Asian trading on Monday after Greece's ruling coalition secured enough votes in parliament on Sunday to approve the 2013 budget law, but its gains were thought limited ahead of a meeting by euro zone finance ministers later in the session.

 Deputies allied to Greece's three-party government approved the budget with a comfortable majority of parliament's 300 seats.